cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

       such as ChainID, UnbondingPeriod, and ProofSpecs with the committed client
    8. (SV) Verify that the upgrading chain did indeed commit to the upgraded client state at the upgrade height by provided proof
+      Note: client-customizable fields must be zeroed out for this check
    9. (SV) Verify that the upgrading chain did indeed commit to the upgraded consensus state at the upgrade height by provided proof
    10. (E) Upgrade client to the new client by retaining old client-customizable